-He carved out a career as one of the finest catchers ever to play the game, and is still widely acknowledged as the best catcher in the National League during his playing career in the 1920s and 1930s.
+He carved out a career as one of the finest catchers ever to play the game, and into the 21st century was still widely acknowledged as the best catcher in the National League during his playing career in the 1920s and 1930s.
 In his life span of 72 years, almost to the minute, he wasted few moments, on the diamond or off.
-In a litany of baseball memories from the 1930s, few events stand out more than Babe Ruth’s “called shot” home run off Chicago Cubs pitcher Charlie Root in the 1932 World Series.
-Then there was the feat of New York Giants pitcher Carl Hubbell and his consecutive strikeouts of five future Hall of Fame hitters (Ruth, Gehrig, Foxx, Simmons, and Cronin) in the 1934 All-Star Game.
-For Cardinals fans and baseball historians the 1937 All-Star Game will remain forever cast in notoriety because of the injury to Dizzy Dean’s little toe from Earl Averill’s shot back through the box, an injury that caused Dean to change his delivery and led to an all-too-premature career-ending injury.
+In any litany of baseball memories from the 1930s, perhaps no event stands out more than Babe Ruth’s “called shot” home run off Cubs pitcher Charlie Root in the 1932 World Series, unless it was the feat of New York Giants pitcher Carl Hubbell and his consecutive strikeouts of five future Hall of Fame hitters (Ruth, Lou Gehrig, Jimmie Foxx, Al Simmons, and Joe Cronin) in the 1934 All-Star Game.
+For Cardinals fans and baseball historians, the 1937 All-Star Game will remain forever cast in notoriety because of the injury to Dizzy Dean’s big toe from Earl Averill’s shot back through the box, an injury that caused Dean to change his delivery and led to an all-too-premature career-ending injury.

 Charles Leo Hartnett was born on December 20, 1900, in Woonsocket, Rhode Island, the eldest of 14 children born to Fred and Ellen “Nell” (Tucker) Hartnett.
 Fred, a laborer, moved his family to Millville, Massachusetts, just over the state line from Woonsocket, when he took a job at Banigan’s Millville Rubber Shop.
 Fred played semipro baseball in his younger years and managed the Millville town team for a period, and was considered to have a tremendous throwing arm.
 It was a genetic legacy he passed to his son, Leo.